 Russian President Dmitry Medvedev said 200 European Union monitors would deploy to regions surrounding South Ossetia and Abkhazia by next month.
 After that, Russian troops would pull out of those regions by Oct.
 11 to a line that preceded last month's fighting.

-Black Sea port of Poti and nearby areas in the next seven days, but only if Georgia signed a pledge to not use force against Abkhazia.
+He said Russian troops would pull out of the Black Sea port of Poti and nearby areas in the next seven days, but only if Georgia signed a pledge to not use force against Abkhazia.
 Georgia had complained that the presence of Russian troops in Poti _ located dozens of miles away from the fighting in South Ossetia _ was a blatant violation of the cease-fire.

 Sarkozy acknowledged that one of the sticking points of the talks was Russia's recognition of South Ossetia and Abkhazia as independent from Georgia.
 Both areas have had de facto independence since breaking away from Georgian government control in the early 1990s.